 There, in the place where the towers used to be, there are two large fountains that emanate water, as well as a forest of 400 oak trees among which one of them stands out for being the only one that miraculously survived the tragedy.
-It also has a museum, with testimonies and memories that will make your hair stand on end.
+There is also a museum, with testimonies and memorabilia that will make your hair stand on end.

 Explore Wall Street

 Now that you're here, and after you've stopped at one of the many places downtown for a bite to eat, it's time to explore Wall Street, the financial district.

 Walking through its streets full of top executives and luxury offices is a real experience in the city.
 In addition, you should also take the famous photo with the Wall Street bull, one of the most famous icons of the neighborhood and has appeared in numerous blockbuster movies.